 Big Fish Events and Meetings

-Launch of the report of the Parent Peer Support Project (PPSP)
+Launch of report on the Parent Peer Support Project (PPSP)

 In 2018 FISH (in partnership with Life Without Barriers and Family Action Centre) presented an event on poverty and intersections with the child protection system.
 Overall the event was a great success.
 It signified a great level of dedication and determination by all involved to shine a light on child protection issues and inequalities that work counter to family inclusion and the safety and best interests of the child.